Why Visit Bulgaria | Balkan Travel

 But in order to remain truthful to the title of this page, I will offer my perspective on what makes Bulgaria a wonderful place to explore.

-It’s fun: Spending time in Bulgaria, getting to know the country and people can be tremendous fun.
+It’s fun and safe: Spending time in Bulgaria, getting to know the country and people can be tremendous fun.
 Bulgaria is a very safe country.
 My fellow countrymen are famous for hospitality and we love to proudly show our country off to visitors.
 There is a tendency to be boastful or even bombastic.
 You will be told that the first PC was invented by a Bulgarian (perhaps partially true).
 You will hear that Plovdiv, Bulgaria, is the oldest European city (simply untrue, although being the third oldest is more than respectable!).
 You will be informed that for 30 years, the world high jump record for women is held by a Bulgarian (definitely true).

 Bulgarians love a good time.
 The food is fresh and delicious with plenty of variety for all tastes.
 The mild climate and long growing season provide perfect conditions and you will savor fruits and vegetables, whose taste will linger in your memory for a long time.
 One of Bulgaria's still pretty well kept secrets is its wines, including some unique local varieties.
 Meals are a long and vivacious affair.
 The eating and drinking happen in a slow, indulgent manner and serve as a backdrop for hearty socializing - conversations, jokes, story telling.
 If you are into it, clubbing and dancing after dinner can carry you into the wee hours.